rweckert/rwebi.com/README.md

 <b>Navigate:&nbsp;&nbsp;</b>[← Modules List](#modulelist)&nbsp;&nbsp;|&nbsp;&nbsp;[↑ Table of Contents](#contents)

 <h3> <img src="_ico/splitncopy.png" width="18px"> Split & Copy:</h3><a id="splitncopy"></a>
 <b>Text splitting and copying tool. </b>This module is a text processing tool designed to split blocks of content into smaller, manageable segments for easier copying and pasting.
 It allows users to define specific character or line limits, automatically breaking down the text into chunks that fit within external input constraints.
-This module is highly effective for coying ans pasting information on a module device or testing character limits for different mediums.<br><br>
+This module is highly effective for copying and pasting information on a module device or testing character limits for different mediums.<br><br>

 &nbsp;&nbsp;&nbsp;&nbsp; ⚙️ **[rwebiModule-SplitnCopy.html](Modules/rwebiModule-SplitnCopy.html)** <br>
 &nbsp;&nbsp;&nbsp;&nbsp; 📜 **[rwebiModule-SplitnCopy.js](_jss/rwebiModule-SplitnCopy.js)** <br>